Gay Life (TV series)

 Gay Life is a documentary television programme broadcast by London Weekend Television (LWT) in 1980.
-It was produced by Michael Atwell at LWT's London Minorities Unit, and was the United Kingdom's first LGBT television series.
+It was produced by Michael Atwell at LWT's London Minorities Unit, and was the United Kingdom's first LGBTQ television series.

 Production

 Michael Atwell said programme could claim to be "the first time in the world that a major national TV company has given a whole series to gays".
 Three members of Gay Life's production team were gay, including Attwell, who said the staff felt that they were "in a sense trying to ride two horses – putting forward the gay viewpoint and relating to non-gay people".
 This was encapsulated for the production team by the slogan "For and about gays".
-Gay Life was first broadcast late on a Sunday evening in the London region, on 10 February 1980 at 11:30 pm.
+Gay Life was first broadcast, in the London region, on 10 February 1980 at 11:30 pm.
 Notable contributors included comedian Graham Chapman, who spoke of his experience as a gay parent in the February 24 episode.